lubranoa/CS-271-F21-Portfolio-Project/README.md

 <!-- Project Description -->
 ## Project Description
 This program is an x86 assembly language program designed to perform string processing and low-level I/O operations.
 It involves the implementation of macros for string processing and procedures for handling signed integers using string primitive instructions.
 The program gets some user input of signed integers, validates each, then shows the user the numbers they entered along with the results of some arithmetic operations using those numbers.
+The program is formatted in accordance with the [CS271 Style Guide](/docs/CS271%20Style%20Guide.pdf).

 <!-- Technologies Used -->
 ## Technologies Used